BenaData/Benard-s-Portfolio/README.md

 >This is a personal project I did to showcase my MS-excel skills

-* The purpose of te EDA is to use historical data of the shop to draw valuable insights concerning the brands dealt with to help the management make informed decisions.
+* The purpose of the EDA is to use historical data of the shop to draw valuable insights concerning the brands dealt with to help the management make informed decisions.
 * It included pie charts, bar charts and line graphs created with excel.
 * I created an interactive dashoard to make it easily understood by stakeholders